hellojwilde/energetic-ai/website/docs/key-concepts/serverless.md

 # Serverless

-Background on serverless computing, why it's important, and how it relates to EnergeticAI.
+EnergeticAI is optimized for serverless functions.
+Here's the why and how.

 ## What are serverless functions?